 4 credits (40 lec hrs total) Provides students with the knowledge allowing advancement in job placement.
 Covers fire line duties, fire organization, authority and responsibility as it relates to the position of crew boss.
+Prereguisite: Instructor's consent.

-5.285 Basic Air Operations S-270 2 credits (2 lec hrs/wk)

-Provides personnel who are exposed directly or indirectly to aircraft with knowledge in organizational safety, tactics and logistics.
+5.285 Basic Air Operations S-270 2 credits (2 lec hrs/wk) Provides personnel who are exposed directly or indirectly to aircraft with directly or indirectly to aircraft with knowledge in organizational safety, tactics and logistics.
+Prerequisite: Instructor's consent.

-Preregulaite: Instructor's consent.